Colorado SB25-003 · In effect since August 1, 2026

 Quick reference

-Effective date August 1, 2026
+Effective date August 1, 2026 (now in effect)

 Covered Semi-auto rifles/shotguns with detachable mags; gas-operated semi-auto handguns with detachable mags